2013 - 2014 BLPA Summer Read -- Divergent by Veronica Roth, published by Harper Collins 2011.

 Students Open “The Hawks’ Nest Egg” Bank Branch at HVA

-Hardin Valley Academy now has its own bank, “The Hawks’ Nest Egg”, serving students, teachers, administrators and staff.
-This new service gives students the opportunity to learn about banking and saving by opening bank accounts, making deposits and withdrawals of cash.
+Hardin Valley Academy has its own bank, “The Hawks’ Nest Egg”, serving students, teachers, administrators and staff.
+This service gives students the opportunity to learn about banking and saving by opening bank accounts, making deposits and withdrawals of cash.
 This service is offered by students in the Banking and Finance class through a partnership with UT Federal Credit Union.
 Students in the class are gaining valuable work experience in their bank teller roles, supervised by a UTFCU manager, and also are building their skills in marketing the bank to other HVA students, teachers and administrators.

 The branch is conveniently located in the HVA atrium near the auditorium.
 Services are offered Tuesday – Friday during 3rd block (when all students have a lunch period).